-Group companies.
-Accordingly, the Issuer is dependent on the business of the Swedish Branch and other Group companies to originate loans to be acquired by the Issuer.
+The Issuer is dependent upon other Group companies, their business and the brand value of the Group companies to originate loans to be acquired by the Issuer.
 The Issuer will therefore be affected by general economic and business conditions which may affect not only the Issuer but also the Swedish Branch and the other Group companies.
 If the Group, for instance, faces a negative impact on the Danske Bank brand it could potentially lead to decreased growth in its mortgage lending as well as customers leaving the Group.
 This would in turn affect the Issuers over-collateralisation negatively and present a risk to the Issuer's fulfilment of its planned funding activities or to the Issuer meeting its over-collateralisation requirements.